salildabholkar/salildabholkar.github.com/index.md

 layout: page
 title: Salil Dabholkar
 tagline: Welcome to Salil's Mind Palace!
-description: Salil Dabholkar takes you on a tour of his Mind Palace
+description: Salil Dabholkar takes you on a tour of his Mind Palace.
+Know more about him and his interests.
 ---
 {% include JB/setup %}

 ## About me
 My name is Salil.
 On the internet I am known by the nicknames "UltimateSupreme" (since long ago, too long to get rid of) or "UltiSup" (much more unique).
-I am an aspiring Web Developer and Programmer in India.
+I am an aspiring Web Developer and Programmer.

 My primary skill is solid knowledge of end-to-end web development using CSS, HTML, JavaScript and bit of PHP.
-I am also good with few general purpose programming languages like C, Java and Ruby
+I am also good with few general purpose programming languages like C, Java and Ruby.
+Though these are the weapons of my choice, I do not favour one language over the other.
+Each language has its own elegance and style of winning you the war.

 I have very good hygiene and outstanding hair :)
 I occasionally like to bake a cake.